 - Meet a Reindeer: If you’re dying to befriend a cute reindeer, spend an afternoon with the Sami reindeer herders in Tromsø!
 The Sami people have been taking care of reindeer for centuries, and by spending time with them, you’ll have an opportunity to meet and help feed domesticated reindeer in a way that’s culturally sustainable and doesn’t harm wild, undomesticated animals.
 There are several types of tours: some, like this one, offer sledding in addition to feeding reindeer and learning about traditional Sami culture.
 Others, like this tour, focus on both meeting reindeer and experiencing Sami cultural traditions like hearing Sami Joiks and enjoying a meal with your Sami host in a Lavvu tent.
 Whichever tour you choose, if you want to meet reindeer in Norway we strongly encourage you to support the indigenous Sami people, who have herded and farmed reindeer in Norway’s arctic region for centuries.

 - Visit the Tromsø Ice Domes: Tromsø’s ice hotel is amazing to explore.
 You can book a stay overnight, or just take a Tromso Domes day tour where you can learn about how the hotel was built and even grab a drink at the ice bar.

 - Take a Fjord Boat Tour: Tromsø is surrounded by fjords and the best way to see them is by taking a boat tour.
-Many operators offer boat tours in the city, and there’s a giant waterfront with dozens of boats offering all kinds of fjord excursions, from adventure wildlife safaris to midnight cruises, and even some that offer a 3-course dinner.
+Many operators offer boat tours in the city, and there’s a giant waterfront with dozens of boats offering all kinds of fjord excursions, from adventure wildlife safaris to classic boat cruises, and even a midnight cruise.